 Northern Michigan University's premedical program is an intensive program designed to give students interested in medicine as a career have plenty of opportunity to fully explore the field before applying to medical school.
-The program is advised by Dr. Dave Lucas, head of NMU's Physics Department.
+The program is advised by Dr. Robert Winn, director of the graduate studies and research office.
 Our placement rates are phenomenal.
 Approximately 80 percent of our premedical students who apply to medical school are accepted.
 Our graduates have gone on to successful medical and dental careers at many locations including:

 - Bell Memorial Hospital